Home » Health & Fitness » Ways to Reward Yourself

 Bananomad founder

 When you hit a milestone or maintain a good habit, your first instinct might be to celebrate with a fancy dinner, cocktails, or an online shopping spree.
 But these common rewards often undermine the very goals you’re celebrating.
 The key is choosing rewards that reinforce rather than sabotage your progress.
-In this guide, we’ll explore 15 proven ways to reward yourself that will keep you motivated while supporting your long-term success.
+Let’s explore 15 proven ways to reward yourself that will keep you motivated and support your long-term success.

 Instead of a sugary treat, reward yourself with a spa-like experience at home.
 Play your favorite music and fully immerse yourself in the experience.
 Research shows warm baths reduce cortisol levels and improve sleep quality.